lumirelle/lumirelle.me/pages/posts/manual/ts-advanced-grammar-manual.md

 type Age = Person['age']
 //   ^?
 // ...

+type Persons = Person[]
+type PersonsCount = Persons['length']
+//   ^?
+// ...
 ```

-The indexing type is itself a type, so we can use unions, keyof, or other types entirely:
+The index itself is a type, so we can use unions, keyof, or other types entirely:

 <!-- eslint-disable ts/consistent-type-definitions -->